sandesha-hegde/Tensorflow-serving-for-Keras/README.md

 ## Usage
 - This script can be used to host the keras model which are saved in `.h5` type file.
 - So this script can also used to convert the keras model to tensorflow format(.pb) for serving.
--`tf-client` script is a client for hosted model.
+- `tf-client` script is a client for hosted model.

 ## Insrtuction
 - Install the `Requirements`